-Conquest recorded no revenue for the years ended December 31, 2020 or December 31, 2019.
+Conquest recorded no revenue for the three-month period ended March 31, 2021 and 2020.

-During Q4 of 2020, the Company voluntarily changed its accounting policy on the recognition of the acquisition cost of mineral properties.
+In 2020, the Company voluntarily changed its accounting policy on the recognition of the acquisition cost of mineral properties.
 Acquisition costs were previously capitalized and exploration and evaluation expenditures charged to the statement of operations.
 Following the change of accounting policy, acquisition costs, together with exploration and evaluation expenditures are charged to the statement of operations as incurred.
 See Change of Accounting Policy under the Accounting Policies and Estimates section.